 Michael Buchler, Associate Professor of Music Theory, has taught a wide range of graduate and undergraduate courses in music theory, including Schenkerian analysis and theory and analysis of recent music.

-Professor Buchler received his Ph.D. from the Eastman School of Music, a M.M. from the University of Michigan, and a B.M. from the University of Cincinnati.
+Professor Buchler received his Ph.D. from the Eastman School of Music, the MM from the University of Michigan, and the BM from the University of Cincinnati.
 Before coming to Florida State University, he taught on the faculties of Indiana University and the University of Iowa.
-He has received university-wide teaching awards at both The Florida State University and the University of Iowa.
+He has received university-wide teaching awards at both the Florida State University and the University of Iowa.
 In 2006, he served as a visiting professor at the Instituto de Artes, Universidade Federal do Rio Grande do Sul (UFRGS) in Porto Alegre, Brazil.

 Professor Buchler maintains a personal website at http://myweb.fsu.edu/mbuchler